na-na-hi/renget/archive/vffr2.md

 &nbsp;&nbsp;&nbsp;&nbsp;damage is utterly useless to her.
 Can sub out her stigs for Drac/Dirac/Dirac or Shuijing, &nbsp;&nbsp;&nbsp;&nbsp;but since she's the first physical chakram dps, she really needs her weapon.

+*Terminal Aide 0017*				/ Prometheus (Prommy/Botnya)
+&nbsp;&nbsp;&nbsp;&nbsp;IMG phys supporter, kit is built as a mix of Drive Kometa and Carole.
+Gauntlet user, and &nbsp;&nbsp;&nbsp;&nbsp;replaces both Carole as shieldbreak support and Griseo as a general physical support &nbsp;&nbsp;&nbsp;&nbsp;(shifting Griseo to primarily bleed phys support.)
+Gear is half off on the release patch, &nbsp;&nbsp;&nbsp;&nbsp;plus it counts for full towards the current spending event, so everyone is going to have &nbsp;&nbsp;&nbsp;&nbsp;her full geared in abyss.
+Also deals stun (a blast from the past) on some of her moves, &nbsp;&nbsp;&nbsp;&nbsp;so there might be a stun bar boss in the future.
+Has a short 5sec impair on combo, but &nbsp;&nbsp;&nbsp;&nbsp;unless we get a quick dump phys DPS, this seems to be mainly for her own usage.
+&nbsp;&nbsp;&nbsp;&nbsp;Rewatched due to balljoints - Desu > Teabitch.

 &nbsp;
 **S-valks**
 *Molotov Cherry* (MC/FT/FTD)				/ Rozaliya / Dorm / Farmable (AW)